isueit/Ungerboeck/README.txt

 1) Improve the installation of required modules
 2) Put the machine name of the Encryption profile into the form, instead of hard coded.
    Ideally, this would give a dropdown list of available profiles.
+3) Look at Tim's app to see if we can get more info to display

 To use this module: